Gore Hill Cemetery

-The Gore Hill Memorial Cemetery is a heritage-listed cemetery located on the Pacific Highway, Gore Hill, St Leonards in the City of Willoughby local government area of New South Wales, Australia.
+The Gore Hill Memorial Cemetery is a heritage-listed cemetery located on the Pacific Highway in St Leonards, Sydney, Australia.
 It was established on 19 May 1868 by the New South Wales politician, William Tunks, and is one of the oldest and most significant remaining cemeteries in metropolitan Sydney.
 The first interment was in 1877, and until its closure for burials in 1974, 14,456 burials took place.
 Most burials took place between 1900 and 1930.
 It is also known as the Gore Hill Cemetery.
 The cemetery is situated on Crown land and is managed by a not for profit community organisation, Northern Cemeteries, through a Board of Trustees.
 It was added to the New South Wales State Heritage Register on 25 May 2001.

 There are 17 war graves of Commonwealth service personnel of World War I, registered and maintained by the Commonwealth War Graves Commission.

 History

 Development, establishments and early operations

 In 1864, William Tunks, prominent Parramatta businessman, who owned land in the North Shore area, was elected member for St Leonards in the Legislative Assembly of NSW.
 Tunks soon moved to North Sydney and began an interest in local affairs, in particular the establishment of a general cemetery in the area.
 In 1867 the Surveyor General instructed licensed surveyor Armstrong to confer with Tunks and examine locations for a general cemetery.
 A plan was submitted by Armstrong for a 14-acre area of Crown Land at Gore Hill, with burial areas for the religious denominations allocated in proportion to the total population.
 Areas were also allocated for a general cemetery, future extensions and a central road.
 The plan gained approval from the Minister for Lands despite some opposition by local residents.
 The following year Tunks sought protection for the site from the Secretary of Lands following repeated incidents of cutting and removal of timber.
 He expressed the opinion that a number of the existing trees "...ought to be left standing for the purpose of shade and ornamentation...".
 Subsequently, Willoughby Council agreed to protect the land pending the appointment of trustees.

 The first part of the Cemetery was dedicated on 19 May 1868 and in 1870 The Borough Councils of St Leonards, East St Leonards and North Willoughby were appointed trustees of the cemetery.
 In 1871 the Borough of Victoria was appointed as the fourth trustee.
 It is likely that a cemetery committee was appointed around this time.
 Tunks was named as the chairman of the cemetery trust.
 A grant was received from Treasury for the erection of a four-rail pig-proof fence enclosing the site.
 In 1875 responsibility for Gore Hill Cemetery was transferred from the four boroughs to lay trustees of the authorities who had been allocated land.
 This resulted in the formation of seven separate and independent cemeteries sharing a common carriage way.
 In 1877 burials commenced and minor landscape works were carried out in some sections by individual trusts.